-Our Sunday morning services are held at 8:30 and 10:45 every Sunday from mid-September through the third week in June.
+Our Sunday morning services are held at 9:30 from June 25 through September 10, and at 8:30 and 10:45 every Sunday from mid-September through the third week in June.

 Communion is celebrated every week at the 8:30 service.
 This service is intimate and simplified, with one hymn, a soloist, and we come forward and encircle the Communion table to receive The Lord’s Supper by intinction, a method of dipping the bread into the juice.
 A gluten-free wafer option is available.
 The service is usually less than an hour in length and has more piano music.

 10:45 Service (fall through spring)

 This service features at least three hymns, the Chancel Choir, Bell Choir, more organ, and celebrates Communion on the first, third and fifth Sundays of the month.
 Communion is received by intinction.
 A gluten-free wafer option is available.
 Most special events, like baptisms, mission trip commissioning, ordination of officers, are included in this service.